core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Message ID to relate Acknowledgments to Confirmable messages and to detect duplicate messages.

+The management of the connections is left to the application, i.e., the present specification does not describe how an application decides to open a connection or to re-open another one in the presence of failures (or what it would deem to be a failure, see also
+{{sec-ping}}).
+In particular, the Connection Initiator need not be the client of the first request placed on the connection.

 ## Messaging Model

 Conceptually, CoAP over TCP replaces most of the message layer of CoAP over UDP